Last updated:

 Treatment

-Surgery is the mainstay and frontline of treatment.
+Surgery is often the initial treatment option.
 However, there is no current consensus on the standard of care or the optimal surgical technique.
 Surgery for localized TGCT tends to be curative.
-However, there is a risk of recurrence around 15-30%.
-Diffuse TGCT tends to get slowly worse (progressive disease) and often recurs after surgery at a higher rate around 50-70%.
+However, there is a risk of recurrence around 10-15%.
+Diffuse TGCT tends to slowly get worse (progressive disease) and often recurs after surgery at a higher rate around 50-70%.
+Following the first recurrence, subsequent recurrence rate can be as high as 88%.
+It has been shown in a single nationwide study that patients initially treated at an expert cancer center have lower recurrence rates (42%) compared to patients initially treated at community centers (92%).
+Therefore, patients should be seen at multidisciplinary expert centers when possible.

 The specific surgical techniques a surgeon will use depend on several factors including the location and extent of the disease.
 TGCT is typically treated with synovectomy, removing the involved area of the lining.
 There is no consensus on the optimal synovectomy technique, whether arthroscopic or open surgery.
 Synovectomy involves the complete removal of the affected synovium (the membrane lining the inside of a joint).
 Completely removing the diseased synovium may not always be possible.
 During open surgery, a surgeon will create an incision (large opening) that allows them full access to the affected joint.
 This will allow the surgeon to remove the diseased tissue.
 Arthroscopic surgery involves creating a much smaller incision through which very small instruments are placed.
 These instruments include a tiny camera that allows the surgeon to see within the diseased joint and surgically remove the diseased tissue.

-Radiation therapy has been used as an adjunct treatment to surgery, particularly in cases where there is incomplete removal (resection) of the tumor.
+Historically, radiation therapy has been used as an adjunct treatment to surgery, particularly in cases where there is incomplete removal (resection) of the tumor.
 An adjunct therapy is one that is used alongside the main (or primary) therapy.
-There are two types of radiation, external beam radiation and intraarticular radiation, or isotopic synoviorthesis, which has been successfully used.
+There are two types of radiation, external beam radiation and intraarticular radiation, or isotopic synoviorthesis.
 Intraarticular radiation therapy alone (radiation therapy as a primary treatment) has also been attempted but has had inconclusive and variable results.
-Information on radiation therapy as a primary or adjuvant therapy is limited to small, poor-quality, single-institution reports and, therefore, has not yet been conclusively established.
-Additionally, there is a risk of secondary radiation-induced sarcoma following radiation.
-Due to this risk and the lack of established efficacy, radiation treatment is discouraged in young patients.
+Information on radiation therapy as a primary or adjuvant therapy is limited to small, poor-quality, single institution reports and, therefore, has not yet been conclusively established.
+Additionally, there is a risk of secondary radiation-induced sarcoma.
+Due to this risk and the lack of established efficacy, radiation treatment is not recommended and should not be used to substitute suboptimal treatment.

-In 2019, the CSF-1 inhibitor Turalio (pexidartinib) was approved by the U.S. Food and Drug Administration (FDA) for the treatment of adult patients with symptomatic tenosynovial giant cell tumor associated with severe disease or functional limitations and not amenable to improvement with surgery.
+In 2019, a medicine that targets the disease, specifically CSF-1, was approved.
+Pexidartinib (Turalio), the first CSF-1 inhibitor, was approved by the U.S. Food and Drug Administration (FDA) for the treatment of adult patients with symptomatic tenosynovial giant cell tumor associated with severe disease or functional limitations and not amenable to improvement with surgery.
 Turalio showed over 50% response in TGCT patients, 39% of TGCT patients having partial response and 18% having complete response.

 Several medications have been studied as potential therapies for TGCTs.
-As of June 2021, certain medications that block the activity of the CSF1-receptor, known as CSF1R-inhbitors, are being studied for treatment of these tumors.
-These drugs address the underlying problem (the overexpression of colony stimulating factor 1).
-They have shown great promise in initial research and are being currently undergoing clinical trials to further determine their long-term safety and effectiveness.
-These drugs include cabiralizumab, vimseltinib and the monoclonal antibody AMB-05X.
+As of September 2023, medications that block the activity of the CSF1-receptor, known as CSF1R-inhbitors, are being studied for treatment of these tumors.
+These drugs address the underlying problem (overexpression of CSF1 and reduce the size and symptoms of the disease).
+They have shown great promise in initial research and are currently undergoing clinical trials to further determine their long-term safety and effectiveness.
+These drugs include vimseltinib, pimicotinib and the monoclonal antibodies emactuzumab and AMB-05X.
 Monoclonal antibodies are antibodies that are artificially created in a laboratory to target a protein of interest, such as CSF-1.
-Small-molecule drugs like pexidartinib and vimseltinib are formulated differently and can often be taken orally.
+These medicines can be administered intravenously or locally into the joint.
+Small-molecule drugs like pexidartinib and vimseltinib are formulated differently and can be taken orally.
 Different routes of administration (IV vs directly into the joint, vs orally) are being tested to improve the tolerability and selectivity of the drug as well as reduce the side effects.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.